eslager/TGIS503_FA2021/Lab3b-instructions.md

 ### What to submit

-Please submit a write-up with the answers to the questions in Part 1, and a link to your map from Part 2.
+For Part 1, please submit a write-up with the answers to the questions in Part 1.
+If you do not complete the optional Part 2, please also submit the two GeoJson files you created.

+If choose to complete Part 2, please also submit a link to your map.
+(If you do this, I will assess the GeoJson file you chose to use from the map, so you do not need to separately submit your GeoJson files.)